How can you tell if a lump is breast cancer?

 - Pulling in of the nipple or pain in the nipple area.

-Where are breast cancer lumps felt?
+Where are breast cancer lumps usually found?
 In women, breast cancer lumps are usually found in the upper outer quadrant of the breast.
 In men, they’re usually found near the nipple.
 Regardless of gender, breast cancer can start anywhere there’s breast tissue, from the breastbone to the armpit to the collarbone.